jepsen-io/jepsen/README.md

 under `store/<test-name>/<date>/` for later review.
 Symlinks to the latest results are maintained at each level for convenience.

 ## Setting up a Jepsen environment

-Your local machine needs a JVM and leiningen 2 installed.
+Your control node needs a JVM and Leiningen 2 installed.
 Probably want JNA for SSH auth too.

 ```sh
 sudo apt-get install openjdk-8-jre openjdk-8-jre-headless libjna-java